How Omicron outbreak could hit the economy, sharemarket

 Globally, reserve banks have responded to these inflationary pressures by raising interest rates.

-The interest rate on the 10-year US Government bond has lifted from 1.5 per cent to 1.79 per cent this week, near the top of its range over the last two years.
+The interest rate on the 10-year US Government bond has lifted from 1.5 per cent to 1.79 per cent this week, near the top of its range over the past two years.

-Mark Lister, head of private wealth research for Craigs Investment Partners, told the Herald that the Reserve Bank will find itself in a difficult position if it keeps hiking rates to bring inflation down, while the economy is facing additional headwinds from a disruptive Omicron outbreak.
+Mark Lister, head of private wealth research for Craigs Investment Partners, told the Herald the Reserve Bank would find itself in a difficult position if it keeps hiking rates to bring inflation down, while the economy is facing additional headwinds from a disruptive Omicron outbreak.

 "We will face more restrictions, increased absenteeism, reduced productivity and ultimately some businesses will suffer further.
 Sadly, it will be hospitality, tourism and retail that will be hurt most," he said.